jcsec-security/solidity-security-course-resources/README.md

 Some of the snippets may be heavily based on open source resources.
 If you feel you should get credit for those, ping me and I will add your name and Github here!

 Feel free to use this material adding a link to my repo :)

+:construction::construction: WIP, will be finish mid-march probably :construction::construction: